Spinal Tap (band): Real history

 The band Spinal Tap first appeared in a video aired as part of a 1979 sketch comedy special called The T.V.
 Show, a project spearheaded by Rob Reiner and Michael McKean.
 The video was for the song "Rock 'N' Roll Nightmare", in a sequence that was intended as a spoof of The Midnight Special.
 Participating in the video (and playing the music) were Michael McKean, Christopher Guest, Harry Shearer, Loudon Wainwright III, and Russ Kunkel; the segment was introduced by Reiner in character as Wolfman Jack.
 The Spinal Tap band members were at this point unnamed.
 McKean and Shearer had previously been members of the Credibility Gap, a comedy troupe that did both spoken word and musical comedy, and had released a mini rock opera and at least one musical 7-inch single.

-Also in 1979, Guest and McKean were members of Lenny and the Squigtones, a band that was fronted by characters from the hit television series Laverne and Shirley.
+Also in 1979, Guest and McKean were members of Lenny and the Squigtones, a band that was fronted by characters from the hit television series Laverne & Shirley.
 Guest, on guitar and clarinet, was credited as "Nigel Tufnel", the name he would eventually use as a member of Spinal Tap.

 The appearance on The T.V.
 Show eventually led to the creation of a film, tracing a disastrous tour undertaken by the aging British metal band Spinal Tap.
 Reiner hosted the film in the character of filmmaker "Marty DiBergi", while Guest, McKean and Shearer took on character names for the project, and further developed their Spinal Tap personas.
-(Respectively, Guest was guitarist "Nigel Tufnel"; McKean was vocalist "David St. Hubbins"; and Shearer was bassist "Derek Smalls".)
+(Guest was guitarist "Nigel Tufnel"; McKean was vocalist "David St. Hubbins"; and Shearer was bassist "Derek Smalls".)
 Also added to the group were David Kaff (as keyboard player "Viv Savage") and R.J.
 Parnell (as drummer "Mick Shrimpton").
 Parnell had previously been in the band Atomic Rooster, while Kaff had been a member of Rare Bird.
 The quintet played their own instruments throughout the film.

+The band played three live performances in October 1982 in preparation for making This Is Spinal Tap, at Gazzarri's (as the support act for Iron Butterfly) and The Central in West Hollywood, and the Golden Bear in Huntington Beach.

 The band Spinal Tap became a going concern, with the group (in character) playing gigs and appearing on a 1984 episode of Saturday Night Live to promote the film.
 The character of Mick Shrimpton having died in the film, Parnell played his "twin brother" drummer Ric Shrimpton for these and later appearances.
+Kaff dropped out shortly after the Saturday Night Live appearance.

+In 1984, the band (Guest, McKean, Shearer and Parnell) issued the single "Christmas with the Devil".

+In 1985, McKean and Shearer (in character and credited as David St. Hubbins and Derek Smalls) participated in the all-star charity recording "Stars" by Hear 'n Aid.
+They both sing on the record, and are seen in character in the behind-the-scenes "Making of" video.